Studentship Vacancies

 • Emerging Technologies in Higher Education

 The use of technology to enhance the learning experience is a vibrant research area transforming higher education.
-This PhD will investigate the potential of new and emerging technologies in education, for example exploring AI solutions for facilitating personalised learning and self-regulated learning, supporting lifelong learners in their personal and professional progression, exploring the use of new forms of accreditation such as micro-credentials, etc. This PhD will build upon the results of recent European-funded research projects, including QualiChain and the OpenLang Network.
+This PhD will investigate the potential of new and emerging technologies in education, for example exploring Artificial Intelligence (AI) solutions for facilitating personalised learning and self-regulated learning, supporting lifelong learners in their personal and professional progression, exploring the use of new forms of accreditation such as micro-credentials, etc.

 Supervisors: Dr Alexander Mikroyannidis and Dr Trevor Collins